Takemyeye/test_ai/README.md

 - The rate limit lives in process memory, so it resets on restart and is not shared across instances.
 A real deployment would use Redis or the platform's edge rate limiting.
 - The per-client key comes from `x-forwarded-for`, falling back to the socket address.
 The Next.js rewrite passes the client's header through unchanged and does not add its own, so without a trusted reverse proxy every browser shares one bucket and the global limit is the real protection.
 Compose binds to `127.0.0.1` on purpose so a proxy sits in front in production.
 - The base image uses the `node:24-alpine` tag rather than a pinned digest.
 Pin the digest for reproducible builds.
-- No tests.
-For a longer build I would add unit tests for `parseAskRequest` and `isRateLimited` and a mocked route test.
+- No route-level or browser tests.
+The unit suite in `tests/` covers `filterListings`, the listing data, `parseAskRequest` and `isRateLimited`; a mocked route test and an end-to-end check of the chat would be next.

 ## How AI tooling was used